rickwysocki/hugo-site/content/posts/2021-11-26-memory-document-archives/index.markdown

 title:  "Memory, Document, Archive"
 date:   2021-11-26 16:08:22 -0500
 published: true
+summary: By collecting and categorizing historical artifacts, archives deeply influence the historical record.
+But they exist in complicated institutional settings, and archivists can't always have full control over how their archives present history.
+Researchers have to consider the archive less as a neutral place and more as a  motivated and rhetorical construction.
+featured_image: featured.jpg
+featured_alt: A shelf filled with labeled three-ring binders.
+featured_caption: Photo by Viktor Talashuk - https://unsplash.com/photos/05HLFQu8bFw
 tags:
   - Media Studies
+  - Rhetoric
+  - Archival Research

 ---

 The role of memory is central to the humanities.
-The ability to recall the past in the present points to something fundamental about human
-consciousness: a capability to weigh decisions in terms of the past.
-In this way, memory--especially *public* memory--is not only salient but fundamental to politics.
+Being able to recall the past and weigh decisions in the present is fundamental to human consciousness.
+This is why memory--especially *public* memory--is central to our social worlds.

-The document, as a historical genre and media form, is mired in considerations related to memory.
-All documents, at their root, exist to externalize aspects of human memory and present it epistemically: what Lisa Gitelman refers to as their "know-show" function (Gitelman 2014).
+The document, as a historical genre and media form, is deeply related to memory.
+All documents, at their root, externalize the past and present it as knowledge.
+Lisa Gitleman calls this the "know-show" function.

-Documents, then, are:
+Because of this, documents are:

-1. Fundamentally social and publicly-oriented.
+1. Social and publicly oriented.
-2. Largely concerned with the transmission of memory.
-3. Epistemic, in that their primary aim is to not only store but transmit knowledge.
-Crucially, this transmission is typically *motivated and rhetorical.*
+2. Used to create and share the past.
+3. Rhetorical and motivated in the knowledge they share.

-Regarding point three: one of the most global effects of documentation is their role in the establishment and maintenance of empires.
-Trouillot (2015), for example, has argued that archival erasures help to create history in favor of empires.
-Ann Laura Stoler (2009), additionally, has discussed the role in archival documents during King Leopold's genocide in the Congo.
-Memory, in these contexts, is materially constructed by way of archived documents in order to establish and maintain transnational oppression.
+Michel-Rolph Trouillot, for example, argued that what is _left out_ of archives can be as consequential as what is included in them.
+Similarly, Ann Laura Stoler discussed the role of archival documents during King Leopold's genocide in the Congo.
+Memory and archives often serve the powerful.

-This realization has led to shifts within the archival sciences over the last several decades.
-Archives and archivists have often taken on an ethos of impartiality, but recent scholarship and developments in archival science have challenged that impartiality.
-Archivists have begun to critically examine their own roles in the production of history and their own social responsibilities toward knowledge, history, and power.
+This has shifted conversations in archival science.
+While archives and archivists have often been assumed to be impartial, recent scholarship has challenged that impartiality.
+Archivists today critically examine their roles in memory production, as well as their own responsibilities toward knowledge, history, and power.
 (Blouin 1999; Wallace 2011; Light and Hyry 2002).

-By collecting and categorizing historical artifacts, which affects artifacts' reception by scholars and by the public, archives exert power over the historical record.
-Archivists, however, exist within complicated institutional and ideological settings, and therefore do not have full control over the way their archives present historical records.
-It is the role of the researcher, then, to consider the archive not as a stable site of historical "discovery" but rather as a motivated and rhetorical construction.
+By collecting and categorizing historical artifacts, archives deeply influence the historical record.
+But they exist in complicated institutional settings, and archivists can't always have full control over how their archives present history.
+Researchers have to consider the archive less as a neutral place and more as a  motivated and rhetorical construction.

 ## References